FaceBlockTeam/fbcli/README.md

-# qubic-cli
+# faceblock-cli

-Qubic Core client
+faceblock Core client

-An intermediate tool to communicate to qubic core node.
+An intermediate tool to communicate to faceblock core node.
 ```
-./qubic-cli [basic config] [Command] [command extra parameters]
+./faceblock-cli [basic config] [Command] [command extra parameters]
 -help print this message
 Basic config:
     -conf <file>
         Specify configuration file.
 Relative paths will be prefixed by datadir location.
-See qubic.conf.example.
+See faceblock.conf.example.
-        Notice: variables in qubic.conf will be overrided by values on parameters.
+        Notice: variables in faceblock.conf will be overrided by values on parameters.
     -seed <SEED>
         55-char seed private key
     -nodeip <IPv4_ADDRESS>